-Signage is one of the most critical components of your exhibition booth as this is how your visitors can identify you and the goal is to set yourselves apart from others.
+Effective signage is one of our top exhibition stand design tips, it is critical because it determines how your visitors can identify you and the goal is to set yourselves apart from others.
 There are a wide range of possible materials you can use to display signage, some more effective than others and for different purposes.
 Below are some common examples you could consider.

 If you have large wall areas, this is the go-to type of signage you could use – you have full control of the artwork and these get printed onto rolls of vinyl then installed professionally onto your walls, you can think of it like wallpaper, but branded to your requirements.
-A tip to give it that premium finish is to add matte lamination, this will remove the reflections from the vast array of lighting in the venue, so your artwork is not compromised.
+A tip to give it that premium finish is to add matte lamination onto your expo print, this will remove the reflections from the vast array of lighting in the venue, so your artwork is not compromised.

 Vinyl Cut Lettering are typically used for logos and text.
 To save costs, you could have the wall roll painted and then apply VCL on top – this is a very cost-effective method to show signage in your booth and just does the job with no special effects.

 PVC Boards are great if you plan to replace artwork often, these can simply be attached with double sided velcro which makes its easy to install and remove.
 No requirement to hire third party installers which saves you costs.